 Subscribe to our mailing list

 Each room is different.
-One commonality being the easy, aesthetic taste and inspired use of light and spacing.
-There is a futon upon which early-arrivals can curl up on before their room becomes available, and in the warmer months guests can sit and read below the pomegranate tree in the garden.
+Each is en suite and possesses its own charm.
+Breakfast is superb and in the warmer months guests can sit and read below the pomegranate tree in the garden.

 Set amongst the pine trees since 1903, with a bold “Green Vision” for the future.

 A bamboo lodge in a village north or Kalaw; best for hiking and the sound of frog song.